openstack/ironic-specs/specs/kilo-implemented/new-ironic-state-machine.rst

   * Booting to a `long running deploy ramdisk
     <https://review.openstack.org/#/c/102405/>`_, if you want the
     machine to stay on while in AVAILABLE.

-  Management of CLEANING tasks should be handled in the same fashion as ZAPPING tasks.

   No matter what tasks are performed during CLEANING, the apparent configuration of the system must not change.
 For instance, if you